Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 1. Bug Gym Leader Katy – Cortondo

-The first stop on a trainers’ journey through Paldea is Cortondo, home of the Bug-type gym leader Katy.
-This gym is a bit of a pushover because of the low level and type disadvantage.
+The first stop on a trainers’ journey through Paldea is Cortondo, home of the Bug-type Gym Leader Katy.
+This Gym is a bit of a pushover because of the low level and the Bug-type’s many common weaknesses.

 2. Klawf Titan – South Province (Area Three)